-Writer, Photographer, Bacon Lover, Anxious
+Writer, Designer, Bacon Lover, Anxious

-Scott Neumyer is a writer, photographer, and anxious bacon lover who has been published by The New York Times, Rolling Stone, Wall Street Journal, Sports Illustrated, ESPN, GQ, Esquire, Wired, Men’s Fitness, and many more publications.
+Scott Neumyer is a writer, designer, photographer, and anxious bacon lover who has been published by The New York Times, Rolling Stone, Wall Street Journal, Sports Illustrated, ESPN, GQ, Esquire, Wired, Men’s Fitness, and many more publications.
 He is a contributor to the anthology Life Inside My Mind: 31 Authors Share Their Personal Struggles, which Simon Pulse published in 2018.

 He is also the creator and host of the popular Anxiety Diaries Podcast.

 He lives in central New Jersey with his wife, two daughters, and two cats.
 You can find his work at scottwrites.com